-- Hold a university degree in a discipline related to the food sector category for high-risk sectors or a higher education qualification for low-risk categories; - Have received HACCP training with certificate of attainment issued; and - Have five years' full-time experience in a technical, professional, or supervisory position related to the food sector category and specific products.
+- Hold a university degree in a discipline related to the food sector category for high-risk sectors or a higher education qualification for low risk categories; - Have received HACCP training with certificate of attainment issued; and - Have five years' full-time experience in a technical, professional, or supervisory position related to the FSC 6 and intensive farming of fish/shellfish species.

-If the audit includes remote activities, the assigned technical expert may make uses of ICT during the audit process.
+If the audit includes remote activities, the assigned technical expert may make use of ICT during the audit process.
 The registered SQF auditor is required to be present, either in person or remotely.